dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

 ======

 Geometry
-   Source geometry to distribute points on.
+   Standard geometry input.

    .. note::

-      Only mesh geometries are supported.
+      Only meshes are supported.

 Density
    The point density for the point distribution.